andrewli-ca/guestbook/README.md

 In addition for the App to interact with the contract, it needs an artifact file.
 Head to `packages/hardhat/artifacts/contracts/MessagePortal.json`.
 Copy this file over to `packages/next-app/utils/MessagePortal.json`.

-Note each time the contract has been modified and is deployed, a new artifact file is generated and will need to be copied over to the `next-app` package folder.
+Note that for each time the contract is modified and deployed, a new artifact file is generated and will need to be copied over again.

 Now we are ready to run the app.
 Open a new window and cd to `packages/next-app`.
 Start the Next.js server.